|IPS Main Page||IPS-Required Courses||IPS-Why IPS?|

 Those with a four-year degree in a non-educational field are also invited to apply.

-Instructional Processes & Strategies is available as an area of emphasis within the Master of Arts in Education.
+Instructional Processes & Strategies is available as an area of emphasis within the Master of Arts in Education degree.
 Consider this specialization if you are interested in enriching your general knowledge of education, curriculum, and instruction at the graduate level.

 Transcripts verifying Baccalaureate degree from a regionally accredited college or university